-After 12 marvelous years, Paul needed to leave the fashion world to “do something for the Planet”.
-With such a noble ambition, I could only accept and support his decision.
-In that moment, facing another crucial decision, I came to the conclusion the era of “one man at the helm” was over.
+After 12 wonderful years together, Paul felt the need to leave the world of fashion to “do something for the planet”.
+In the face of such a noble ambition, I could only understand and accept his choice.
+In that moment, faced with another crucial decision, I came to the conclusion that the era of “one man in charge” was over.
 Times had changed.
-It was necessary to be multicultural in order to be truly contemporary.
-I built a design team.
-I felt that in this era it is this possible to face all aspects of a world only with several minds and several visions: and this is what Stone Island has been since 2008 to the present.
+It was necessary to be multicultural to be truly modern.
+So, I created a design team.
+I realised that in this era you can only deal with all aspects of the world with more brains and different visions: and that is Stone Island from 2008 onwards.

 I feel like the coach.
-I choose which men to send onto the pitch, depending on who we have to play: We need to be more sensitive, faster, and ready to grasp the signs of strength and weakness.
-As a result, we need multi-cultural people that travel the world and observe it from different viewpoints: people of different ages and from different cultures.
+I choose who to send out onto the field depending on the game we have to play: we need to be more sensitive, faster, more ready to detect signs of strength and weakness.
+Consequently, we need people who travel the world and look at it from different points of view: people of different ages and cultural backgrounds

-This, in short, is my story.
-I like to think there’s a common thread that binds us all.
-A desire for continual experimentation and research, not without a touch of healthy insanity: that special something that makes our Stone Island much more than a just a clothing brand.
+This, in short, is my history.
+I like to think that there is a common thread that connects us all.
+A desire for continuous research and experimentation, with a bit of healthy madness, that special something that makes Stone Island much more than a clothing brand.